niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

    echo -e "\n=================  ORCA execution ends now  =================="

 Once again, that's it!
-Now we have a basic functioning job instructions file template for ORCA jobs.
+Now we have a basic functioning job script template for ORCA jobs.

 However, we can also take this template one step further:

 .. literalinclude:: sample_files/sample_orca_job.sh.jinja
    :language: jinja

 where the module to load has been replaced by ``{{ set_env }}`` and the command to execute the program has been replaced by ``{{ command }}``.
 With this, it becomes possible to load and run the same program on another SLURM cluster, where the module and/or the command might be different.

-As long as we know what the job instructions file must look like, we can define a template for pretty much any job.
+As long as we know what the job script must look like, we can define a template for pretty much any job.

 YAML configuration file
 =======================